jipram019/ai-agent-platform/TASK3_FIX_REPORT.md

 # Task 3: Complete Fix Implementation and Verification Report

-## Executive Summary
-All 4 critical production issues have been successfully resolved with comprehensive fixes that dramatically improve system reliability, fairness, and performance.
+All 4 critical issues have been successfully resolved with comprehensive fixes that dramatically improve system reliability, fairness, and performance.
 The system now demonstrates production-ready stability under high load.

 ---